 When creating taped seams with specialized waterproofing seam tape, here are a few tips to get the best results.

-- Fold the seam over to the side or press open before attaching the bonding tape.
+- SEAM ALLOWANCE -Fold the seam over to the side or press it open before attaching the bonding tape.

 Taped Seams for Stabilizing